 The GCHKP is evolving to expand from its key partners and occupants to eventually generate $2.9 billion for the Gold Coast economy and support up to 26,000 jobs.

-As a key legacy of the Gold Coast 2018 Commonwealth Games is realised, the former Athletes Village transforms into a vibrant mixed-use community from early 2019.
+As a key legacy of the Gold Coast 2018 Commonwealth Games is realised, the former Athletes Village has transformed into a vibrant mixed-use community.

-Meanwhile three sites are already earmarked for developments to commence from 2019 and an exciting co-working and innovation space will also enliven the Precinct from January 2019.
+Meanwhile three sites are already earmarked for developments to commence from 2020 and an exciting co-working and innovation space, COHORT, has opened to enliven the Precinct.

 Griffith University’s new $80 million Advanced Design and Manufacturing Institute (ADaPT) will be a flagship innovation facility for the GCHKP, translating university research and technology, together with world-leading industry partners and collaborators, at the cutting-edge of additive manufacturing and new personalised medicine technology.